OctaForge/OF-Engine/README.txt

 In sync with Tesseract: 26b50e8f (flag icon fix)

 For installation, read INSTALL.
-To run it, launch run_client.sh on *nix and run_client.bat on Windows. run_client.command wraps execution from Finder on Mac OS X.
+To run it, launch bin_unix/client_YOUROS_YOURARCH on *nix and bin_winYOURARCH\client_win_YOURARCH.exe on Windows.
+You need to run them from the primary OF directory, not from the directory containing the binary.

 There is "empty" map bundled with the engine.
 It uses drawing application example by default.